RoadToSoftwareFactory/swi1-2017-odd-git/xcocul00.md

 Your favorite color: ...

-Your favorite icecream: don’t like icecream
+Your favorite icecream: don’t like ice-cream

-Your favorite season: ...
+Your favorite season: NHL season

 (after this, please follow the instructions in README.md)